colin-gourlay/sundown-sessions/src/content/releases/c/catatonia/international-velvet/index.md

 ---
 ## About

-International Velvet is the second studio album by Welsh indie rock band Catatonia, released on Blanco y Negro Records in 1998.
+*International Velvet* includes the anthemic single 'Mulder and Scully' and the rousing title track, and is widely regarded as a defining record of late-1990s British indie music.

 It debuted at number one on the UK Albums Chart, becoming one of the best-selling Welsh albums of all time.
-The album includes the anthemic single 'Mulder and Scully' and the rousing title track, and is widely regarded as a defining record of late-1990s British indie music.